nyu-wireless/mmwRobotNav/README.md

 is then used to predict the link state, meaning if the strongest path is line-of-sight (LOS) or non-LOS (NLOS).
-For the NLOS case, the link state predictor also determines if the strongest path arrived via one or more reflections.
+For the NLOS case, the link state predictor also determines if the strongest path arrived via one or more reflections, as shown in Fig. 2.
 * Third, based on the
 link state, the agent either follows the estimated angles or explores the environment.